top of page

 Q: How far in advance should I book my wedding date?

 A: We recommend booking your date as soon as you have your venue reserved.
 We book over a year in advance, so reserve your date early.
+We are able to accomodate last-minute reservations on a case-by-case basis, so please don't hesitate to reach out to check and see if your date is available.
+A deposit is required to hold your date, with your balance due 1 month prior to your ceremony.

 Q: Do you perform outdoors?
 If so, what is your weather policy?